 Getting another person’s insurance to pay for a personal injury or loss to you is another matter.
 The primary goal of the “other guy’s insurance” is to pay you as little as possible in order to save the company money and keep premiums down.
 We like it when it is our company having to pay someone else, but we don’t like it when it is someone else’s insurance not paying our claims.

-Attorneys supply the grease that keeps the wheels of the insurance business rolling.
+Personal injury attorneys supply the grease that keeps the wheels of the insurance business rolling.
 It is too much to hope that if all insurance companies paid up without objection we wouldn’t need attorneys.
 That of course, will never happen, mainly because of the competing interests described above.
 We want our premiums to say low and we want the other guy’s policy to pay.
 These competing interests keep the system in check on both sides of the spectrum.